Gorontalo: Olele Marine Park

 Olele Marine Park is one of the leading International Underwater Paradise of foreign divers in Bone Bolango Regency.
 This marine park is also well known to European divers.
 Olele Marine Park is famous for the uniqueness of Salvador Dalí Sponge, a species of sponge that cannot be found in any other marine parks in the world, even the marine park on Bunaken National Park in North Sulawesi does not have this type of sponge.
 This sponge is named Salvador Dalí because its physical appearance resembles a painting by Salvador Dalí.

 Fort Otanaha

 In the past this was a legacy of former Portuguese colonization.
 Fort Otanaha, used by the Gorontalo Kings as a place of protection and defense.
 The uniqueness of the visible fort is the material used to build a mixture of sand, plaster, and egg white forts.
 The view of Lake Limboto can be seen clearly from here, because it is located on a plateau.
 Precisely, in Dembe I, Kota Barat, about 8 km from downtown Gorontalo.
 There are two more forts located in the same area, namely Otahiya and Ulupahu Palace.
 Visitors must pass 345 steps to reach it.

 Lake Limboto

 Lake Limboto is a large lake located in Gorontalo Regency.
 The lake with an area of around 3,000 hectares is the estuary of five major rivers, namely the Bone Bolango River, Alo River, Daenaa River, Bionga River and Molalahu River.

+Botubarani Village

+Botubarani Village, in Bone Bolango Regency, is a fishing village which is a tourist spot for observing whale sharks.
+It can be found from April to July.